rcmlee99/watson-photography-ios/README.md

 * **Supporting Files/fake.json** - Fake data in case we don't have access to the Watson API, or lack network connectivity, or we want to test with a slightly faster version (network communication is slow).
 The data is based on the 'what is aperture?' question.

-* **Supporting Files/config.plist** - This is what `WPWatson.m` will read to find the username and password to access the Watson API.
+* **Supporting Files/config.plist** - This is what `WPWatson.m` will read to find the username, password and instance id to access the Watson API.
 If there's no username or password, `fake.json` will be used as the data source instead.

 * **Controllers/WPMainViewController.m** - This is the first view controller that is loaded when the application starts.
 It has a text field (`self.questionTextField`) for getting question input from the user.
 It also has an 'Ask Watson' button that will trigger a call to `WPWatson.m` to get data and populate a table (our next view) with the answers.